mayurankv/Obsidian-Code-Styler/README.md

 ## Inline Code

-Inline code can be customised
+Inline code can be customised as well with background color, text color, text color whilst being edited, font weight, paddings and curvature all being customisable.
+Inline code can also have syntax highlighting using %%TODO%%

 ## Plugin Compatibility